 Therefore, you must check any areas that are missing roof tiles.
-By working with an experienced roofing contractor like us, you can quickly get your roof tiles replaced and any holes repaired.
+By working with an experienced roofing contractor like us, you can quickly replace your roof tiles and repair any holes.

-If you have a metal roof, then it can be harder to spot holes or damage, particularly if it’s flat or corrugated.
+If you have a metal roof, it can be harder to spot holes or damage, mainly if it’s flat or corrugated.
 Consider checking the inside of the property, as well as the outside of the roof.

 If in doubt, get in touch with your contractor.
-They can help you to find the holes and repair them so that your roof keeps your property comfortable and free from leaks for many years to come.
+They can help you find the holes and repair them so that your roof keeps your property comfortable and free from leaks for many years.

 Inspect Your Chimney

-Homes with chimneys are susceptible to a lot of storm damage, as these structures are heavy and can fall in bad weather.
+Homes with chimneys are susceptible to severe storm damage, as these structures are heavy and can fall in bad weather.

-When you’re checking for storm damage, you must check your home’s chimney.
+You must check your home’s chimney when you’re checking for storm damage.
 Make sure that it is in the same position and hasn’t moved.

 You should also check that there are no holes or leaks around the chimney, as these can lead to significant damage to your home.
-Check the area where the chimney attaches to your roof, and make sure that there is no damage near it.
+Check the area where the chimney attaches to your roof, and ensure there is no damage near it.

 Check The Inside Of Your Roof For Damage

-As well as the outside of your roof, you also need to check the inside for signs of damage.
-These can include water damage or spots, obvious leaks or weakened parts of your home’s structure.
+As well as the outside of your roof, you must also check the inside for signs of damage.
+These can include water damage or spots, apparent leaks, or weakened parts of your home’s structure.

-To check the inside of your roof, you should go as close as you can to it.
+To check the inside of your roof, go as close as possible to it.
 Usually, you can achieve this by going to the attic or loft.

 Visit the loft, and see if you can notice any leaks or apparent damage.
-If you’re not sure, then you should call out a roofing contractor.
+If you’re unsure, you should call out a roofing contractor.